 - Assess.
 Assess CYPs needs this happens at the start of each termly cycle to ensure we obtain a clear analysis of the CYP's need.
 The SENCo will support if required.
 We will ensure that the assessment informs any adjustments, approaches, resources, intervention and/or support required. - 2.
 Plan.
 This will be undertaken at least termly with the parents and CYP.
 The views of parents and pupils are of paramount importance.
 This will be recorded on the plan.
-The plan is written by the class teacher, form teacher (if not the class teacher, then state which teacher will do this.
-This is particularly pertinent in secondary schools), supported by the SENCo if required.
+The plan is written by the class teacher, supported by the SENCo if required.
 We use the SEN Support Plan template.
 The focus will be on how to overcome the barriers to learning identified in the assessment.
 An agreed date to review the plan with the parents will be made at this meeting.
-Teachers are advised to refer to our whole school provision maps (state where they can be found or link to them from this document) to help plan any adjustments, approaches, resources or interventions required.
+Teachers are advised to refer to our whole school provision maps to help plan any adjustments, approaches, resources or interventions required.
 If additional adult support is to be provided whether in-class or outside of class, it must be clear how, what and when this will be undertaken.
-The class teacher or subject teacher is responsible for monitoring the impact, supported by the SENCo.
+The class teacher is responsible for monitoring the impact, supported by the SENCo.
 The additional adult support is someone who must be suitably trained to undertake the intervention.

-State here how the plans will be conducted e.g.: The autumn plans will be written before the summer then the October half term holiday, the spring and summer plans will be written within the first two weeksbefore the start of each term.
+The autumn plans will be written before the summer then the October half term holiday, the spring and summer plans will be written before the start of each term.
 The plans will be uploaded onto our server within 5 working days of the meeting and a copy given to the parent.
 The date of the next meeting will be put into the school diary.
 Do not agree to any evidence based interventions being put into the plan without first consulting the SENCo to ensure availability of the person delivering it.
 The SENCo will monitor the quality and appropriateness of the plans.

 - 3. Do.
-The class or subject teacher remains responsible for the child.
-Where provision is provided by teaching assistants (TAs) or specialist teachers, the responsibility remains with the class or subject teacher.
+The class teacher remains responsible for the child.
+Where provision is provided by teaching assistants (TAs) or specialist teachers, the responsibility remains with the class teacher.
 TAs must supplement and not replace teachers.
 Teachers are still required to work with the child in order to plan and assess the impact of any adjustments support or interventions.
-The SENCo will support the class or subject teacher in the further assessment of the child's particular strengths and needs, by problem solving and advising on the effective implementation of support.
+The SENCo will support the class teacher in the further assessment of the child's particular strengths and needs, by problem solving and advising on the effective implementation of support.
 The SENCo will monitor this provision. - 4.
-Review The class or subject teacher will review the plan with the parents and CYP on the agreed date.
+Review The class teacher will review the plan with the parents and CYP on the agreed date.
 The impact and quality of the support and interventions will be evaluated.
 This will feed back into the analysis of the pupil's needs.
 Parents will be given clear information about the impact of the support and interventions provided, enabling them to be involved in planning next steps.